craftsys/msg91-laravel-notification-channel/README.md

 composer require craftsys/msg91-laravel-notification-channel
 ```

+> If you just want to integrate Msg91 api in Laravel without notification channel, please use [Msg91 Laravel][client-laravel] instead.

 ## Configuration

 Next, you will need to add a few configuration options to your `config/services.php` configuration file.
 You may copy the example configuration below to get started: